r-uby-dev/roda-llm/README.md

 at scale while letting you focus on the code that makes your agent useful rather than the glue that makes it functional.

-The plugin also includes a web component that can be used to provide a web interface to an llm.rb agent.
+The plugin  includes a HTML5 web component that can be used to provide a web interface to an llm.rb agent.
 The web component is highly configurable - for example, you can define how tool calls render in the status bar.
 It is also written in vanilla JavaScript